 Since the start of the millennium, all regions except the Middle East & North Africa have seen declining shares of people living in extreme poverty.
 The largest reductions have come in East Asia and the Pacific, where the poverty rate has declined from 40% in 2000 to under 1% in 2022.

-Despite the overall global progress, over a third of the population in Sub-Saharan Africa lived in extreme poverty in 2019.
+Despite the overall global progress, it is estimated that over a third of the population in Sub-Saharan Africa lived in extreme poverty in 2024.
 The region accounts for over 400 million of the global population living in extreme poverty.

 Almost all countries with high extreme poverty rates are in Sub-Saharan Africa

 Most countries with extreme poverty rates above 15% are in Sub-Saharan Africa.
-The highest extreme poverty rates can be found in Madagascar, Mozambique and Malawi.
+The highest extreme poverty rates can be found in Madagascar, Democratic Republic of Congo and Mozambique.

 About the data